How can technology save us from global warming?

-In this blog post, we look a little bit closer at the impact of tech on the environment: can technology save us from climate change?
+In this blog we look a little bit closer at the impact of tech on the environment: can technology save us from global warming?

 Climate change has been an issue for many years.
-We each do our own part to help, recycling, riding our bike, zero waste etc. According to recent research and estimates, our beautiful planet could be two degrees warmer by 2100.
+According to recent research and estimates, our beautiful planet could be two degrees warmer by 2100.
 While nobody knows how much irreversible damage has already been done, clearly now is the time to act.

 Could smart cities be the answer?

 Sidewalk Labs thinks so!
 Harnessing digital technologies to solve today’s urban problems, they’re currently looking at how traffic flows through a city and solving hotspots of congestion, helping to reduce air pollution in our cities.

 Transport represents 23% of global energy-related CO2 emissions.
 Unfortunately, as the population continues to grow, the demand for transport is only going to increase.

 Environmentally friendly electric cars are becoming more popular.
 However, we need more efficient batteries and battery-charging technology before they can become a mainstream transportation method.